 - Can I Donate My Organs If I've Had Cancer?
 (American Cancer Society)

 - How Organ Donation Works (Health Resources and Services Administration) Also in Spanish

-- How You Can Help Medical Research: Donating Your Blood, Tissue, and Other Samples (National Cancer Institute) - PDF
+- How You Can Help Medical Research: Donating Your Blood, Tissue, and Other Samples (National Cancer Institute) Also in Spanish

 - Organ Donation: Don't Let These Myths Confuse You (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Organ Type and Waiting Time (United Network for Organ Sharing)

 - Organ Donation and Transplantation Statistics (National Kidney Foundation)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

 - Organ Facts (United Network for Organ Sharing)

 - Organ Donation and Transplantation for Older Donors and Recipients: Resources from the U.S. Government (National Institute on Aging)